 - Bone marrow biopsy, which involves removing bone marrow, blood, and a small piece of bone from your hipbone or breastbone and examining it under a microscope.

-- Chest X-ray, which creates a picture of organs and bones inside your chest
+- Chest X-ray or CT scan, which creates a picture of organs and bones inside your chest

 A biopsy is needed to confirm a diagnosis of non-Hodgkin's lymphoma.
 After diagnosis, you will likely need imaging tests to find how far the cancer has spread.